-8. Jungle Cat
+8. Jungle Cats

-Jungle cats are native to Asia, Sri Lanka, Egypt, and they are the largest living Felis species.
+- Jungle cats are native to Asia, Sri Lanka, and Egypt.
+They are the largest living Felis species.

 - They are also fragile cats that would require privacy in a quiet household (or be maintained in a well-sized outdoor enclosure for most of the time).

-9. Asian Leopard Cat
+9. Asian Leopard Cats

 List of Exotic Cat Hybrids